ianhaddock/motorsort/README.md

     ghcr.io/ianhaddock/motorsort:latest
 ```

+## Usage

+MotorSort checks for new content automatically, and once configured can be left to run unattended.

 ### Parameters
 * `-v <your_media_path>:/mnt/media` mounts your media volume to the container at `/mnt/media`
 * `-e MEDIA_SOURCE_PATH` is the source path within /mnt/media on the container